corpnewt/CorpBot.py/README.md

 	   └─ Kicks the passed members for the specified reason.
 	  $listen [member]
 	   └─ Removes a member from the bot's "ignore" list (bot-admin only).
+	  $listenall
+	   └─ Clears the bot's ignore list (bot-admin only).
 	  $rembanmessages [number_of_days]
 	   └─ Gets or sets the default number of days worth of messages to remove when bann...
 	  $removeinvitelinks [yes_no]